What is Google Search Console

 Getting your App on Google Search Console for Apps

-It’s important to note that your Android App must already be published on Google Play in order to add it to Google Search Console and Analytics.
+It’s important to note that your Android App must be published on Google Play.
+If your Android App is not on the Google Playstore then you won’t be able to access Google Search Console and Analytics.
 The process of adding your app is similar to adding your website.
-Simply log into your Google Search homepage
+Simply log into your Google Search homepage.

 Click the Red Box that says “Add A Property”